akash-tk/AuthArithmetix/README.md

 ```

 The server will start on port 3000 or the next available port.

+## Postman
+You can find the Postman collection in /Postman directory to easily test the API endpoints.

+## Screenshots
+You can find the Screenshots of the implementation in /Screenshots directory.

 ## Usage

 Authenticate to receive a JWT token, then perform arithmetic operations by sending requests to: